markekraus/PSRAW/docs/Module/about_RedditOAuthResponseType.md

 # Fields
 ## Code
-Used to request OAUth Authozation Code in Code Flow Token requests
+Used to request OAuth Authorization Code in Code Flow Token requests

 ## Token
 Used to request OAuth Access Tokens.